 If you have any portable fan, lift up the aquarium lid ever so slightly (if it does not contain lights, you can remove it completely) and set a fan next to the fish tank to blow across its surface.
 Don’t forget to monitor the temperature, as you do not want to under-cool it.
 Also note, that the water will evaporate rapidly and you may need to refill it.

 Bring down the temperature in the room

 If you live in an area where the temperature climbs often, this is likely the most sensible option.
 Instead of worrying about cooling down the tank, install an air conditioner in the room where the tank sits.
-It is more expensive than other methods, but is also better in the long run.
+It is more expensive than other methods but is also better in the long run.
 Besides, you will be able to enjoy the luxury of cool air in your living room.
-If, however, there are only few hot days per year, the other methods mentioned above might make more sense.
+If, however, there are only a few hot days per year, the other methods mentioned above might make more sense.

 Most aquariums, however, rarely require cooling.
 Unless you are in a hot weather area and your house has no air conditioning, you are likely to encounter problems with rising aquarium water temperature only once in a while.
-As with heating the tank up, there is usually no problems.
+As with heating the tank up, there are usually no problems.
 Submersible heaters are affordable and easy to set up.